colorjs/color-space/README.md

 `$ npm install color-space`

-Use [browserify](https://github.com/substack/node-browserify) for browser use.
+Use [browserify](https://github.com/substack/node-browserify) to use in browser.

 ```js
 var convert = require('color-space');